core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 at the WebSocket endpoint.
 Depending on what transports are available to the proxy, it could forward the request to a CoAP server with a CoAP UDP endpoint ({{arch-2}}), an SMS endpoint (a.k.a.&nbsp;mobile phone), or even another WebSocket endpoint.
-The client specifies the resource to be updated or retrieved in the Proxy-Uri Option.
+The CoAP client specifies the resource to be updated or retrieved in the Proxy-Uri Option.